junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — Mr. Courtney moved to suspend the rules and pass the bill, as amended.
 - 2022-06-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 325 - 83 (Roll no. 233). (text: CR H5242)
 - 2022-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 325 - 83 (Roll no. 233).
+- 2022-06-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.